denoming/rintento/doc/setup.md

 # Setup

 Configuration file represents a JSON file.
-The path to this file should be specified by `JARVIS_EXECUTOR_CONFIG` environment variable.
+The path to this file should be specified by `RINTENTO_EXECUTOR_CONFIG` environment variable.

 ## Description